Perlence/docker-multi-build/README.rst

 A path to a directory containing a Dockerfile.

-When the value supplied is a relative path, it is interpreted as relative to the location of the Compose file.
+When the value supplied is a relative path, it is interpreted as relative to the location of the Multi Builder file.
 This directory is also the build context that is sent to the Docker daemon.

 dockerfile
 ``````````

 Either a path to a Dockerfile, or an in-line Dockerfile.
-Defaults to ``Dockerfile`` if not set.
+Defaults to ``Dockerfile`` path if not set.

 If in-line Dockerfile is specified, then it will be saved to disk as ``Dockerfile.<tag>`` before sending the build
 context to Docker daemon.